-May 2nd, 5–9PM during First Fridays in Starland
+Opening Reception: May 2nd, 5 – 9PM during First Fridays in Starland

-Presented during First Fridays in Starland, with a Street Fair and IMPACT Magazine Vol. 4 No. 1 Release Party
+Presented in conjunction with First Fridays in Starland, Sulfur Street Fair, and IMPACT Magazine Vol. 4 No. 1 Release Party

-With Alan Rothschild, founder of The Do Good Fund
+EXHIBITION WALK-THRu With Alan Rothschild, founder of The Do Good Fund: June 7th, 2PM

 ABOUT THE EXHIBITION